msantos/gen_icmp/README.md

                 UDP = unreach_port | ...

-        Convert the list of binaries returned by host/1,2,3 to atoms representing the ICMP reponse codes and UDP errors.
+        Convert the list of binaries returned by host/1,2,3 to atoms representing the ICMP response codes and UDP errors.

 ## COMPILING